kyoolbaba/notes/DeepLearning.md

 # Video 10 LOG
 1. Log is inverse of exp and vice versa
 2. Log is monotonic function of x i.e. When x goes up even y goes up and when x goes down even y goes down
-3. Sin wave is non monotonic
+3. Sin wave is nonmonotonic
-4. Log stretches small values at the x axis
+4. Log stretches small values at the x-axis
 5. This is important because log distinguishes between small and closely spaced numbers

 ![image](https://github.com/kyoolbaba/notes/assets/46890041/76d02c3b-4650-4e63-89ba-4e5b9f6ccc89)

-6. Most of Machine Learning & Deep Learning involves minimizing small quantities like probabilities.
+6. Most of Machine Learning & Deep Learning involve minimizing small quantities like probabilities.
-7. Computers suffer from small numbers when working on a very small numbers
+7. Computers suffer from small numbers when working on very small numbers
-8. So the ideas is to stretch the small numbers and just makes the optimization of models to work better Figure : This figure is an illustration for Log vs Exp(transformed to probabilities)
+8. So the idea is to stretch the small numbers and just make the optimization of models to work better
+Figure: This figure is an illustration of Log vs Exp(transformed to probabilities)
 ![image](https://github.com/kyoolbaba/notes/assets/46890041/f0958098-1506-4b7b-8979-ae64b1827481)
 code for the above figure
 ```z=np.random.randint(5,160,100)